skmalviya/AVeriTeC_SKDU/README.md

 ```

 ### 4. Rerank the QA pairs
-Using [a pre-trained BERT model](https://huggingface.co/chenxwh/AVeriTeC/blob/main/pretrained_models/bert_dual_encoder.ckpt) we rerank the QA paris and keep top 3 QA paris as evidence.
+Using a pre-trained BERT model [bert_dual_encoder.ckpt](https://huggingface.co/chenxwh/AVeriTeC/blob/main/pretrained_models/bert_dual_encoder.ckpt) we rerank the QA paris and keep top 3 QA paris as evidence.
 We provide the output file for this step on the dev set [here]().
 ```bash
 ```

 ### 5. Veracity prediction
-Finally, given a claim and its 3 QA pairs as evidence, we use [another pre-trained BERT model](https://huggingface.co/chenxwh/AVeriTeC/blob/main/pretrained_models/bert_veracity.ckpt) to predict the veracity label.
+Finally, given a claim and its 3 QA pairs as evidence, we use another pre-trained BERT model [bert_veracity.ckpt](https://huggingface.co/chenxwh/AVeriTeC/blob/main/pretrained_models/bert_veracity.ckpt) to predict the veracity label.
 The pre-trained model is provided .
 We provide the prediction file for this step on the dev set [here]().
 ```bash
 ```
 The results will be presented as follows: